Genetics Population Genetics Genetic Epidemiology Biostatistics Evolution Homepage

 Fractals: Geometrical entities characterised by basic patterns that are repeated at ever decreasing sizes.
 They are relevant to any system involving self-similarity repeated on diminished scales (such as a fern's structure) as in the study of chaos.

 Function (f): The mathematical operation that transforms a piece of data into a different one.
 For example, f(x) = x2 is a function transforming any number to its square.
+A function that will produce a straight line has the form y = mx + c.

 Geometric sequence: A sequence of numbers in which each term subsequent to the first is generated by multiplying its predecessor by a fixed constant (the common ratio).